Bendycar/Demultiplex/Demultiplexing_Journal.md

 The last thing I did today was write my python script for part 1 of the assignment, which creates figures for the average quality distribution of each read.
 I ran this sbatch script:

+7/31/24:

+Had to fix a few errors in my python script -- I very lazily extracted the title of each ride ("R1", "R2", etc) using index slicing, but this failed when I moved from text files to the real deal.
+I changed to using .split, which should be much safer, then ran the script again.

+I also moved on to the questions of part 1, and used some bash commands to answer them.